Cendrillon (Viardot): Act 1

-Act II
+Act 2

-Back at the palace, the Prince and Barigoule have switched rolls again for the evening – and Barigoule sings about how happy he is get to be the Prince (Puisque me voila Prince.)
+Back at the palace, the Prince and Barigoule have switched roles again for the evening – and Barigoule sings about how happy he is get to be the Prince (Puisque me voila Prince.)
 The Pictordu family (minus Marie) then arrives and introduces themselves to Barigoule throughout a series of entrees.
 As the Barigoule attempts to whisk off Maguelonne and Armalinde off to see "his" treasures, the Prince notices another woman needing to be formally introduced.
 The crowd is taken aback by her beauty (Quelle est cette belle inconnue?) before the Prince realizes it is the woman he fell in love with as a beggar and Marie recognizing the Prince as the charming man singing a semi-duet over the crowd.
 After the Prince and crowd regain their composure, Barigoule proposes a song, both sisters comment that there are too many people to sing, but La Fee responds "absolutely" and sings a song.
 The score specifies that this can be any song of the singer or director's choosing (and is omitted in some performances).
 In many performances of the opera, Viardot's vocal adaptations of Chopin Mazurkas are used, particularly La Fete (The Festival) which ironically talks about a village getting ready for a ball.
 After the performance by La Fee, Barigoule then asks the ladies to dance to which the crowd asks for a minuet.
 After the dance, the entire crowd leaves for the buffet, while Marie and the Prince have a moment alone (C'est moi, ne craignez rien!)
 At the end of the duet, the two share a kiss before Marie realizes that midnight has come and leaves abruptly leaving behind a slipper, while the guests sing a rousing (and implicitly drunken) song about roses (La belle fille, toi qui vends des roses.)